agiordan101/annpy/annpy/README.md

-# MLP_libray
+# MLP libray

-Basic Artificial Neural Network library for python machine learning.
+Basic Artificial Neural Network library for python.

-Author: agiordan
+Only multilayer-perceptron network can be created at this time.